jlpainter/dfexpand/README.md

             | user_2 |       0     |       1     |     1   |
             | user_3 |       1     |       0     |     0   |
             |--------|-------------|-------------|---------|

+          The method does not drop the original 'lang' column but it has not been shown here for simplification.

 ## Example R code